Riley Communities Local Area Plan Update

 Key Changes

-For additional information about how the Urban Form and Building Scale maps have evolved over time based on input, including public feedback, take a look at the Summary of Map Changes.
+For additional information about how the Urban Form and Building Scale maps have evolved over time based on input, including public feedback, take a look at the Summary of Map Changes for the plan that went to IPC in October 2024.

 Engagement Overview